-Good ecommerce software gives you enough features you can implement in your online store.
+Good ecommerce software gives you features with an ecommerce functionality.
 Think about product pages, a search feature, a shopping cart, the implementation of payment methods of more.

-What is the best ecommerce software in 2020?
+What is the best ecommerce solution in 2022?

-If you have found several ecommerce software solutions, you need to compare them to find which solution best suits your needs.
+If you have found several ecommerce software providers, you need to compare them to find which solution best suits your needs.
 The first reaction might be to compare prices.
-That’s OK, but make it an honest comparison.
-Don’t just look at the ‘per month’ price, but also check what other prices, fees and paid upgrades there are.
+That is OK, but make it an honest comparison.
+Do not just look at the ‘per month’ price, but also check what other prices, fees and paid upgrades there are.
 Try to calculate what each software solution will cost you per month or per year.
 And if you use free open source software, take in consideration the hours you will make (or have someone make for you) to customize the software.